The Bankrate promise

 3. Open the account

 Most accounts can be opened online.
-Once opened, you can deposit funds directly into the account (some plans require a minimum deposit for opening.)
-Be sure to keep an eye out for any fees associated with providers and plans; there can be annual fees, account opening fees and percentage fees.
+Once opened, you can deposit funds directly into the account, and only some plans require a minimum deposit for opening.
+Be sure to keep an eye out for any fees associated with providers and plans.
+Plans may charge annual fees, account opening fees and fees for the assets being managed.
 Always read the fine print.

 4. Build your portfolio

 If you’ve chosen a savings plan, you can choose where to invest your money.
-Most providers offer both actively and passively managed investments, says Gorman — but she recommends using aged-based funds.
+Most providers offer both actively and passively managed investments, says Gorman — but she recommends using target-date funds.

 “These funds are similar to target retirement funds,” Gorman says.
 “They automatically adjust the asset allocation based on the child’s age.”